Fetish (song)

 "Fetish" is a song by American singer Selena Gomez featuring guest vocals from American rapper Gucci Mane.
-It appears as an international bonus track on Gomez's third studio album, Rare (2020).
+It appears as a bonus track on the international and Target exclusive edition of Gomez's third studio album, Rare (2020).
 The song was written by Gomez, Gucci Mane, Chloe Angelides, Brett McLaughlin, Gino Barletta, and its producers Jonas Jeberg, Joe Khajadourian, and Alex Schwartz.

 "Fetish" received widespread acclaim from music critics, who complimented its experimental nature as well as Gomez's vocals and subsequent artistic growth.
 The song's music video was directed by Petra Collins and released on July 26, 2017.
-Commercially, the song reached the top 10 in Canada, the Czech Republic, Finland, Hungary, Malaysia and Slovakia; the top 20 in Lebanon, New Zealand, the Philippines, Portugal and Spain; as well as the top 40 in Australia, Austria, Denmark, France, Germany, Ireland, Norway, Sweden, Switzerland, the United Kingdom, and the United States.
+Commercially, the song reached the top 10 in Canada, the Czech Republic, Hungary, Malaysia and Slovakia; the top 20 in Lebanon, New Zealand, the Philippines, Portugal and Spain; as well as the top 40 in Australia, Austria, Denmark, France, Germany, Ireland, Norway, Sweden, Switzerland, the United Kingdom, and the United States.
 It was certified platinum by the RIAA for shifting a million units in the US.